Sisanda Magala: Domestic career

 Magala was included in the Eastern Province cricket team squad for the 2015 Africa T20 Cup.
 He was the leading wicket-taker in the 2016 Africa T20 Cup, taking 12 wickets.
 In August 2017, he was named in Nelson Mandela Bay Stars' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In October 2018, he was named in Nelson Mandela Bay Giants' squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Cape Town Blitz team for the 2019 Mzansi Super League tournament.

 In April 2021, he was named in Gauteng's squad, ahead of the 2021–22 cricket season in South Africa.
 In May 2021, Magala was named in South Africa's squad for their tour of Ireland, but he was later ruled out of the matches due to an ankle injury.

 International career

 In January 2020, he was named in South Africa's One Day International (ODI) squad for their series against England.
 However, ahead of the ODI series, Magala was declared not to be fully fit, and was ruled out of South Africa's squad.
 However, the following month, Magala was named in South Africa's Twenty20 International (T20I) squad for the matches against England.
 In March 2021, Magala was named in South Africa's limited overs squads for their series against Pakistan.
 He made his T20I debut for South Africa, against Pakistan, on 10 April 2021.

 In November 2021, he was named in South Africa's ODI squad for their series against the Netherlands.
 He made his ODI debut on 26 November 2021, for South Africa against the Netherlands.
 The following month, Magala was named in South Africa's Test squad for the series against India.
+He took his first international fiver - in any format - against the Netherlands at the Wanderers Stadium in Johannesburg for a scorecard of 5-43.
+Magala was picked in South African 50-over squad for 2023 World Cup.